MoAmrYehia/Tiva/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/MoAmrYehia/Tiva)

-This is a University project, where students could apply software engineering concepts on a real-life project.
-At the end of this project, my team would be able to submit UML diagrams, system requirements and user interface design.
+This is a University project, where students could apply Microprocessor Based System on a real-life project.
+At the end of this project, my team would be able to build a GPS tracking system.